Repertoire

 Nacho Duato

 The title refers to the number of syllables of the Japanese haikus.
-The music has been originally created for the piece by Pedro Alcalde and Sergio Caballero, who collaborated before with Duato in "Herrumbre".
+The music has been originally created for the piece by Pedro Alcalde and Sergio Caballero, who collaborated before with Duato in Herrumbre.

-• World premiere by: Compañía Nacional de Danza at Teatro de la Zarzuela, Madrid (Spain), March 20th 2009
+• World premiere by: Compañía Nacional de Danza at Teatro de la Zarzuela, Madrid (Spain), January 27th 2005

 DIECISIETE-PORTADA